 Impatiens Downy Mildew Resources for Greenhouses

-Nationwide there were fewer reports of IDM in 2013, however, greenhouses and gardeners will likely continue to see losses from IDM in upcoming growing seasons.
-Decreases in reports of IDM could be due to fewer impatiens grown, more preventative measures applied to impatiens crop and unfavorable weather conditions for diesease development in some parts of the counrty.
+Reports of IDM have not just decreased in Maine, but also in other states.
+Decreases in reports could be due to fewer impatiens grown, more preventative measures applied to the impatiens crop and unfavorable weather conditions for disease development in some parts of the country.

-Greenhouses and gardeners alike should have a plan in place to prevent and manage impatiens downy mildew should symptoms be observed in future plantings.
+While the threat of this disease may have lessened over the past few years, it is still wise for greenhouses and gardeners alike to have a plan in place to prevent and manage impatiens downy mildew should symptoms be observed in future plantings.

 - Caused by: The water mold Plasmopara obducens,